cseanburns/electronic_resource_mgmt/lectures/04-erm-ils.md

 include:

 1. Reference: who use the OPAC module
-2. Cataloging and Technical Services: who use the cataloging and serials modules and perhaps also the acquisitions module
+2. Cataloging and Technical Services: who use the cataloging and serial's modules and perhaps also the acquisition's module
 3. Circulation: who would use the circulation module
     - Interlibrary Loan department: if such a department exists because the library is big enough to have one, they would also use the circulation module

-All of those librarians might use multiple modules of the ILS, but might predominately use one module more frequently than others in their day to day work.
+All of those librarians might use multiple modules of the ILS, but might predominately use one module more frequently than others in their day-to-day work.
 For example, when I worked in reference at a small academic library, I used the Millennium ILS to check out books to users, to fix borrowing issues, and to search for works in the OPAC.
 Later I used the cataloging module when